-Brave the seven floors to the top of Curtin House and a grand view of the city and chilled drink await you at the Rooftop Bar – unquestionably one of the best spots in the city for an open-air drink.
-As such, you'll undoubtedly find a mixed bunch of patrons up here as news of the view, location and smoker-friendly environment has spread and the Rooftop now draws all types on a warm evening.
+Brave the seven floors to the top of Curtin House and a grand view of the city with the option of a chilled drink await you at the Rooftop Bar – unquestionably one of the best spots in the city for an open-air drink.
+As such, you'll undoubtedly find a mixed bunch of patrons as the view, location and smoker-friendly environment draws all types on a warm evening.

 Be warned, from December through to the end of March the Rooftop Cinema takes over (five nights a week, no screenings on Monday and Friday), and access to the roof is restricted to ticket holders after 8pm.
-This isn’t an entirely bad thing as the cinema screens a mostly well-picked selection of indie and cult films, art documentaries and Bill Murray features.
+This isn’t a bad thing, as the cinema screens a mostly well-picked selection of indie and cult films, art documentaries and Bill Murray features.
 It’s a pretty good way to spend a warm summer evening.